- Course: BSc Economics

 Would you recommend the Business School to others who are considering studying here?

 Yes, I would.
-The opportunities provided like study abroad, Year in Industry and Year in Enterprise are second to none.
+The opportunities are second to none.
 The facilities are world class, with support given at every turn.
 The student cohort is very supportive along with the staff.
 Leeds, in general, is a very fun and welcoming city.